madeline-lam/radiation_unit_conversion/README.rst

 =======
 Copyright 2024 Evert Nasedkin

-radiation_unit_transfer is available under the MIT license.
+radiation_unit_conversion is available under the MIT license.
 See the LICENSE file for more information.